gabrielrezzonico/dogsandcats/capstone_report.md

 It has been shown that using only a few lines of code we obtain better results than training a model from scratch.
 We shown that only 15 lines of code are required to implement a pre-trained model using the facilities offer by libraries like Keras.
 Transfer learning should be used as an easy way to obtain a benchmark to any new task, and improve from there.

-In regard of the time of training, using a pre-trained model with take advantage of the hours of training done by the teams that create and trained the show models.
+In regard of the time of training, using a pre-trained model will take advantage of the hours of training done by the teams that create and trained the show models.
 This is an important point because the time and economics resource used in training the models can be leverage to new task.

-One of the difficult aspects of the project was to manage a large amount of images in RAM, this can be hard deppending on the computer resources used.
+One of the difficult aspects of this project was to manage a large amount of images in RAM, this can be hard deppending on the computer resources used.

 ### Improvement